3 Benefits of High-Risk Screening and Genetic Counseling

 by CancerIQ, on Mar 11, 2019 5:35:42 PM

-At the ACCC 45th Annual Meeting & Cancer Center Business Summit in Washington D.C., Michele Settelmyer, APN, MSN will share how OSF Healthcare implemented its high-risk screening and genetic counseling program into its community setting.
-The presentation will take place on Thursday, March 21, 2019.
+At the ACCC 45th Annual Meeting & Cancer Center Business Summit in Washington D.C., Michele Settelmyer, APN, MSN shared how OSF Healthcare implemented its high-risk screening and genetic counseling program into its community setting.

-As an NAPBC-accredited breast center that screens about 30,000 women per year, OSF Healthcare staff were tasked to find a solution that could overcome their key challenges as part of its quality efforts.
+As a National Accreditation Program for Breast Centers (NAPBC) accredited breast center that screens about 30,000 women per year, OSF Healthcare staff were tasked to find a solution that could overcome their key challenges as part of its quality efforts.
 These challenges included:

 - Screening patients consistently